hgaaditya/rpi_homeserver/README.md

     external: true
 ```
 >  I'd suggest you go through the comments added in the above file for this one as it has some changes that are necessary for proper fucntioning.
 4. Now we can create volumes (Not mandatory, docker-compose can create them during startup.
-But I had created them already so I'm passing them externally, refer the volumes section at the bottom of the [docker-compose.yml](mediaserver/docker-compose.yml) file. )
+But I had created them already, so I'm passing them externally, refer to the volumes section at the bottom of the [docker-compose.yml](mediaserver/docker-compose.yml) file. )
 ```
 	- docker volume create jellyfin-config
 	- docker volume create jellyfin-cache
 ```
 6. Once the file is ready run ```sudo docker-compose up -d```.
 7. Bingo!.
-Verify that everything is working as epxpected ```sudo docker ps -a```.
+Verify that everything is working as expected ```sudo docker ps -a```.
-8. Your Jellyfin Media server is now up and running. check it out on http://<localhost>:8096
+8. Your Jellyfin Media server is now up and running.
+Check it out on http://<localhost>:8096

 ## Installing Pi-Hole on Docker.
 <img src="https://developer.asustor.com/uploadIcons/0020_110807_1589822880_icon%20256.png" width="75" height="75">

 1. This is probably the simplest of them all, but still give the [Official Doc](https://github.com/pi-hole/docker-pi-hole/#running-pi-hole-docker) a quick read.
-2. Create a Project directoy for Pihole like you did earlier ```cd mkdir pihole && cd pihole```.
+2. Create a Project directory for Pihole like you did earlier ```cd mkdir pihole && cd pihole```.
 3. Create a [docker-compose.yml](pihole/docker-compose.yml) file as attached or as in the Official Git.
 ```yaml
 version: "3"